 Student Life

-Student life at HCSS goes beyond the classroom.
-Our students explore interests through clubs, athletics, robotics, fine arts, service, and leadership opportunities — all in a safe, supportive, tuition-free school community.
+Student life at HCSS extends far beyond the classroom.
+Our students discover new passions and build meaningful connections through a wide range of clubs, athletics, robotics, fine arts, service projects, and leadership opportunities — all within a safe, and supportive school community.
+At HCSS, every student has a place to learn, grow, and belong.

 VISUAL ARTS